Migueel0/Ageforum/README.md

 # AGE OF EMPIRES IV: SPANISH FORUM

 Age of Empires IV will be published Thrusday 28th of October.
-Lorenzo and I realized that there´s no Spanish forums about this game and we decided to create one of the first forums to the spanish-speaker comunity,
+Lorenzo and I realized that there´re no Spanish forums about this game and we decided to create one of the first forums to the spanish-speaker comunity,

 ## TOOLS: